RedBeardLab/rediSQL/README.md

 ## RoadMap

-The very first step will be to add data persistency that we believe to be fundamental even if option for some use cases optional.

-Then we would like to move following the necessity of the community, so ideas and use cases are extremely welcome.
+We would like to move following the necessity of the community, so ideas and use cases are extremely welcome.

 We do have already a couple of ideas: